Skip to main content

 Overtime

 In situations requiring employees to exceed the standard working hours, overtime pay is mandated.
-Beyond the limits of 48 or 45 hours per week, employees are entitled to overtime wages at a rate of 1.5 times their regular pay.
+Beyond the legal daily or weekly limits, employees are entitled to overtime wages at a rate of at least 1.5 times their ordinary rate of pay.

 Insurance

-While not legally required, employers are expected to offer insurance coverage to safeguard employees.
+While supplementary private insurance is not universally mandatory for every employee category, employers commonly provide insurance coverage to safeguard employees.
 Common insurance benefits include medical, dental, optical, and personal accident coverage.

 Sick Leave and Hospitalization

-Employees in Malaysia are entitled to sick and hospitalization leave, subject to medical practitioner approval:
+Employees in Malaysia are entitled to sick leave and hospitalization leave, subject to medical practitioner approval:

 • Less than two years of employment 14 days of annual sick leave